CyberMonitor/orquestra-docs/qe/content/definingaworkflow/resources.md

 ---
 title: Resources
-description: The workflow engine of the Orquestra platform
+description: The building blocks of Orquestra workflows
 ---

 ## Overview